Wednesday, November 25, 2020

 Adapted from Monique Volz by My Little Blue Heron

-You can use regular (medium grind) cornmeal, or combine it, half medium and half coarse grind, if you like that texture.
-I like that texture.
+You can use regular (medium grind) cornmeal, or combine it, half medium and half coarse grind, if you prefer a coarser texture.

 These will keep for a day or two, wrapped well.
 They freeze very well, and if you heat them, please keep them wrapped in foil while in the oven.
-You can microwave them, too.
-Some people don’t like microwaves.
-I probably shouldn’t like mine, but I use it for melting, popping and occasionally, for heating up my cornbread.
+Or use a microwave.

-MLB truc: In choosing a mixing bowl: opt for the one that’s two times larger than your first pick.
+MLB truc: In choosing a mixing bowl: use a very large one .. larger than you need.

 peace, love and cornbread,